-InPlay's capital program for the first quarter of 2020 consisted of \$11.6 million of development capital focused in the Willesden Green and Pembina Cardium areas.
-The Company drilled one (1.0 net) extended reach horizontal ("ERH") wells and three (3.0 net) one-mile horizontal wells during the quarter ended March 31, 2020, amounting to an equivalent of 4.5 gross horizontal miles (4.5 net horizontal miles).
+InPlay's capital program for the first half of 2020 consisted of \$12.1 million of development capital focused in the Willesden Green and Pembina Cardium areas.
+The Company drilled one (1.0 net) extended reach horizontal ("ERH") wells and three (3.0 net) one-mile horizontal wells all during the first quarter of 2020, amounting to an equivalent of 4.5 gross horizontal miles (4.5 net horizontal miles).
 One (1.0 net) ERH well was drilled in Willesden Green and three (3.0 net) horizontal wells were drilled in Pembina.
 The Company also completed a water disposal facility in Pembina that will payout in less than one year and have long-term operating cost savings.

 As a result of the significant drop and volatility in world crude oil prices as a result of the COVID - 19 outbreak and the corresponding OPEC+ oil price war, InPlay suspended its 2020 capital program after the capital program for the first quarter of 2020 was completed.
-The 2020 capital program will be resumed once commodity prices recover and stabilize.